Cost of living

-It is not unusual to see a horse tied outside of a restaurant or market, while their owner is inside dining or shopping.
-This is an area where people know their neighbors, both Mexican and expatriate.
+It is not unusual to see a horse tied outside a restaurant or market, while their owner is inside dining/shopping.
+Here people know their neighbors, both Mexican & expatriate.

 The prices of most things are dramatically lower here.
 For example: